overture-stack/lyric/packages/lyric-ui/README.md

 }
 ```

-Because tailwind is being bundled with these exported components, its worth noting that a project also using tailwind may possible overlap on styles.
-Functionally will not effect
-the project but may encounter unintented visual issues.
+Because tailwind is being bundled with these exported components, it's worth noting that a project also using tailwind may possibly overlap on styles.
+This won't functionally affect the project, but may cause unintended visual issues.

 ---